htw-dresden-ps23/trommelhelden-web-frontend/readme.md

 1. In root folder run in cmd: `docker compose up -d`

+!!
+IMPORTANT !!
+Check that the files `entrypoint.sh` and `run-initialisiton.sh` in the folder backend/Docker have the end-of-line-sequence LF

 ## Start Backend Dev Server

 1. Create .env file in backend folder containing the following string